cgross/generator-cg-angular15/README.md

     cd MyNewAwesomeApp
     yo cg-angular15

-NPM Scripts
+Yarn Scripts
 -------------

-Now that the project is created, you have 3 simple npm commands available:
+Now that the project is created, you have 3 simple Yarn commands available:

-    npm start       #This will run a development server with livereload (i.e. the webpack-dev-server). npm test        #Runs unit tests with Karma. npm run build   #Places a fully optimized build (minified, concatenated, and more) in /dist
+    yarn start       #This will run a development server with livereload (i.e. the webpack-dev-server). yarn test        #Runs unit tests with Karma. yarn run build   #Places a fully optimized build (minified, concatenated, and more) in /dist

 Yeoman Subgenerators
 -------------